 It’s fine to get out there and enjoy the sunshine, but it’s important to make smart decisions -- extreme heat can quickly make a stricken person turn ill, and is even the leading cause of weather-related death.
 As we march toward autumn, observe these safety tips to stay healthy and cool this summer.

 Don’t take any chances with your hydration, your air conditioner or your health.
-Stay cool, drink up and call in the home comfort experts at your local One Hour Air Conditioning and Heating if you need emergency repairs or are overdue for routine maintenance.
+Stay cool, drink up and contact the in the home comfort experts at your local One Hour Air Conditioning and Heating if you need emergency repairs or are overdue for routine maintenance.